maedemir/EECE-571F-Project/README.md

 # Getting Started
 The code has several steps to do classification on Whole Slide Images (WSI).
 The steps are:

-1. Extracting patches from WSI
-2. Applying [HoverNet](https://github.com/vqdang/hover_net) on patches to extract nuclei
+1. Applying [HoverNet](https://github.com/vqdang/hover_net) on patches to extract nuclei
-3. Based on HoverNet's output (step 2), extract images of each nuclei
+2. Based on HoverNet's output (step 2), extract images of each nuclei
-4. Based on step 3's output, extract feature for each nuclei by using deep neural network encoder (such as swin or resnet18) (Assume features are saved in X variable)
+3. Based on step 3's output, extract feature for each nuclei by using deep neural network encoder (such as swin or resnet18) (Assume features are saved in X variable)
-5. Based on HoverNet's output (step 2), generate a knn graph for each patch (assume adjacency matrix is A)
+4. Based on HoverNet's output (step 2), generate a knn graph for each patch (assume adjacency matrix is A)
-6. Based on step 4 and 5, we have graphs and features for each node (A and X).
+5. Based on step 4 and 5, we have graphs and features for each node (A and X).
 Each of these patches have a label (subtype).
 We train a Graph Neural Network (GNN) based model on data.

 ## Run
 First of all clone the repository: